Wolsten/ARTE/readme.md

 Secondly, and where I struggled most, it should be easy to extend - including the ability to embed "active" content that can be edited using its own dialogue.

-Thirdly, the whole editor needs to be modular, written using plugins so that there is a single implementation model.
+Thirdly, the whole editor needs to be modular, written using plugins so that there is a single implementation pattern.
 For example, all the standard toolbar buttons are written as block, list, and inline styling plugins.

 Fourthly, it cannot use the builtin browser support for contenteditable (execCommand), since I found this throws up too many gotchas between browsers.
 Therefore, all dom operations are implemented at a low level, such that where possible, behaviour is consistent across modern browsers.
 However, there has been no attempt to abstract away specific input types and therefore, the look and feel of some interactions will be specific to a browser technology, such as when choosing colours with the colours plugin.